-It’s looking certain that Massive MIMO will play a key part in the 5G networks of the future.
-Indeed, several mobile network operators around the world have already begun rolling the technology out.
-But what exactly is Massive MIMO, and why is it so important to 5G?
+Massive MIMO technology is a core component of the super-fast 5G networks that are currently rolling out.
+But what exactly is Massive MIMO, and why is it so essential to the operation of 5G?

 MIMO stands for Multiple-input multiple-output.
 While it involves multiple technologies, MIMO can essentially be boiled down to this single principle: a wireless network that allows the transmitting and receiving of more than one data signal simultaneously over the same radio channel.